Music Theory for Beginners

 Tones & Semitones

-The building blocks of music.
-We look at the difference between tones and semitones and list a number of examples.
+The building blocks of music, the difference between tones and semitones and a list of examples.

 • what are tones?